City of Eau Claire, Wisconsin

 - Includes access to Wisconsin MyWIC app, Fit Families Program and WIC at the Farmer's Market.

-NOTE: this PreScreening Tool is NOT an application for WIC. - To apply for WIC in Eau Claire County call 715-839-5051 to make an appointment.
+- To apply for WIC in Eau Claire County call 715-839-5051 to make an appointment.

 For more information about WIC and WIC benefits in Eau Claire County, visit our WIC Benefits & Programs page.